Radviliškis: History

 Radviliškis was founded at the end of the 15th century.
-It was first mentioned in the book on state economics by M. Downar-Zapolsky listing the towns taxpayers in 1567.
-In 1687, John Sobieski, the king of Lithuania and Poland, granted the right of holding a market to it.
+It was first mentioned in the book on state economics by M. Downar-Zapolsky listing the cities taxpayers in 1567.
+In 1687, King John III Sobieski granted the right of holding a market to it.

 Radviliškis was devastated many times by military forces, plague and hunger in the 17th–19th centuries.
 There were no citizens left in Radviliškis after the plague in 1708–1710.

-Town growth began when the Liepāja–Romny Railway line, crossing the town, was built in 1870 and Radviliškis–Daugavpils line was built in 1873.
+City growth began when the Liepāja–Romny Railway line, crossing the city, was built in 1870.
+It was joined by the Radviliškis–Daugavpils Railway in 1873.
 Railwaymen constituted the majority of the residents.

+During World War II, from 1940 it was occupied by the Soviet Union, then from 1941 by Nazi Germany, and then from 1944 it was re-occupied the Soviet Union.
 Around July 12, 1941, all 300 Jews of Radviliškis were murdered in the Durpunas Forest near the Jewish cemetery by Germans and Lithuanian Activist Front members from Radviliškis.

 In 1998, a sculpture of the Victory goddess Nike was unveiled in the center of Radviliškis to commemorate the eightieth anniversary of the victory over the united German–Russian West Russian Volunteer Army.
 It was created by sculptor P. Mazuras.